-When it comes to phone sales, do you know exactly what you’re going to say before you ever get on the phone to dial a prospect?
+When it comes to phone sales, do you know exactly your talking points before you ever get on the phone to dial a prospect?
 If you’re like most salespeople, the answer is no. This is a huge wasted opportunity to leverage phone sales to crush your sales quota.

 Why?
 Because a script is a central element to any successful phone sales strategy.
 Far from making you sound fake or scripted, having a script will make you sound prepared, polished, and confident.

 I can’t tell you how many salespeople push back when I tell them to use a script.
 They don’t want to sound fake.
 But I can’t overstate how misguided this fear is.
 If you want to truly take advantage of the phone in today’s hyper-connected world, you need to be incredible on the phone: engaging, quick, to-the-point, and compelling.

 Try being all those things without a script — it’s just not going to happen.
 You don’t need to follow a script to the word, but you should have one in front of you to plan for contingencies and keep yourself on track so you don’t get thrown off by a tough prospect or an unfriendly phone response.